Getting Started with Sports Betting

 Casual Bettors: Many casual bettors place bets primarily for entertainment, often relying on personal opinions rather than data.
 They favor their favorite teams and frequently bet on games and player prop overs.

-Professional Bettors (Sharps): Sharp bettors base their decisions on analytics and market value, consistently line shop to secure the best odds, and follow a strict bankroll strategy.
+Professional Bettors (Sharps): Sharp sports bettors base their decisions on analytics and market value, consistently line shop to secure the best odds, and follow a strict bankroll strategy.
 For many, sports betting is not just a hobby—it’s their primary source of income.

 Example: Casual bettors might bet on their favorite team regardless of the odds, while sharps bet on their perceived expected value rather than gut instincts or fandom.